Atlas Rules Resources Adventures Stories FAQ Search Links

 Berrym is one of the oldest dominions in all of Glantri having been settled by the Flaem soon after Landfall in AC 395.
 The hills around the town of Beraan were never well suited for agriculture so the hills were used for raising livestock and provided excellent locations for Flaemish wizards to set up secluded towers where they have peace and solitude to conduct their research and experiments.
 The town of Beraan was founded in AC398 by Henrik Vyldeaar, one of the Flaemish warlords that came to the Highlands from Veydra.
 Beraan was established as one of the 7 original Flaemish Duchies but due to its location and lack of resources it was not near as influential or important as the other Duchies were.
 In spite of the lack of prominence of their dominion the Vyldeaar were powerful mages and in fact rose to the pinnacle of the Flaemish magical power when Alyssa Vyldeaar became the Head Fire Wizard during the years of the Dragonlord.

 Beraan today is but a fraction of what it was as a settlement prior to the 40 Years War.
 What the great battle of Beraan did not destroy in the great magical forces unleashed, Halzunthram finished when he raised the Ducal palace to the ground and leveled the rest of the town that had remained standing.
 After the war Beraan was rebuilt though it is not near as large as the old town was, which at its peak had a population of nearly 4,000.
 Today the village of Beraan is a quiet village with the residence of the Marchioness being a large tower on a hill overlooking the village.
-Michal Postbrad had a monument erected in the centre of the village during the rebuilding dedicated to the victims of the fighting and those that suffered afterwards.
+There is a statue of Michal Postbrad erected in the center of the village that was dedicated in AC 875 to the victims of the fighting and those that suffered afterwards.
+Beraan today is the main political and economic center of the Marquisate.
+A small Hattian population lives here and has served as retainers of the Hattians rulers for many years.

 Geerdijk is a typical small Glantrian village but since the Great War has had some new residents.
 A band of 4 Dopplegangers, specially recruited by the Alphatians for their spellcasting ability have taken up residence in the town posing as Flaem refugees from the war, and are plotting a rather natty little scheme, ruling a Glantrian dominion by having the most accomplished spellcaster of the group, a Doppleganger named twiggy, kill the Marchioness Mariana Terlagand and impersonate her.